sanjanasharmaa09-commits/data-analyst-market-intel/README.md

 Bar chart: skills associated with the highest average salary Table of most common skill combinations
 Geographic map of job concentration by city
-Donut chart of experience-level distribution Interactive slicers for experience level and company tier (MNC vs. Other)
+Donut chart of experience-level distributions.
+Interactive slicers for experience level and company tier (MNC vs. Other)